nguyenpham/Banksia/README.md

 Below are some features/functions we need someone helps too:
 - Elo and error margin: to show when a tournament completed
+- Profile for Linux and macOS: for Linux, I don’t know how to get memory/cpu usages without calling some external programs which are too slow to sample chess engines; for macOS, the security requires some complicated code/steps and not easy to implement
 - All parameters in command line (not using JSON files): I am not a fan of having long command lines.
 However if you think it may be useful and willing to help us to make it work, please go ahead